thanatchon36/gemini-candlestick/README.md

 # Gemini Candlestick Investment Fund Simulation

-This repository contains a Python application that simulates the investment decision-making process of a fictional investment board, the "Gemini Candlestick Investment Fund," using candlestick chart analysis, technical indicators, and Google's Gemini Pro large language model.
+This repository hosts a Python application that simulates the investment decision-making process of the "Gemini Candlestick Investment Fund," a fictional investment board.
+The simulation employs candlestick chart analysis, technical indicators, and Google's Gemini Pro large language model to inform investment strategies.

 ## Table of Contents